TeflonAntihaft/ARMv7-Logisim/README.md

   * BL
   * all misscellaneous instructions
 ## Acknowledgements
-The processor is based on the design proposed by Harris & Harris in their book *Digital Design and Computer Architecture : ARM Edition* [[3]](#links) and was implemented at the TU Darmstadt for use in the course 'Rechnerorganisation' in the SS21.
+The processor is based on the design proposed by Harris & Harris in their book *Digital Design and Computer Architecture : ARM Edition* [[3]](#links) and the ARM material by Dr. Wolfgang Heenes [[4]](#links) was implemented at the TU Darmstadt for use in the course 'Rechnerorganisation' in the SS21.
 Feel free to use or extend this project in any non-commercial or educational project or course, but cite this project as
 > David Eckhardt. *ARMv7-Logisim*, TU Darmstadt, 2021. https://github.com/TeflonAntihaft/ARMv7-Logisim